All India Anna Dravida Munnetra Kazhagam: Succession conflict between the Janaki and Jayalalithaa factions

-A week after following M.G.R.'s death, on 1 January 1988, member of parliament J. Jayalalithaa was elected general secretary of the party by the prominent members, and it was ratified by the party general council convened by her the next day.
-On the other hand, M.G.R.'s wife, V. N. Janaki Ramachandran, was elected the party's legislative leader by R. M. Veerappan and 98 other members of the legislative assembly.
-She was sworn in as the state's first female chief minister on 7 January 1988, becoming the first actress to become the chief minister in the Republic of India, and served for 23 days until the state assembly was dissolved and president's rule was imposed on 30 January 1988.
-The party began to split due to infighting, splitting into two factions, one led by Jayalalithaa and the other led by Janaki.
 As the 1989 assembly election approaches, on 17 December 1988, the Election Commission of India froze the AIADMK electoral symbol "Two Leaves", called the Brahmastra of the party, and allotted Jayalalithaa the "Rooster" electoral symbol in the name of AIADMK(J) and Janaki the "Twin Pigeon" electoral symbol in the name of AIADMK(JA).
 In the 1989 assembly election, both factions contested the election with their symbols and alliances, which led the DMK to regain power after 13 years, with M. Karunanidhi returning as the chief minister of Tamil Nadu for the third term.
 Due to its split, the AIADMK suffered heavily in the election, with the Jayalalithaa and Janaki factions winning only 27 and 2 seats, respectively.
 Jayalalithaa-led AIADMK(J) became the main opposition party in the Tamil Nadu legislative assembly.
 The Janaki-led AIADMK(JA) routed the election; she realised that politics wasn't her thing and chose to quit.
 On 7 February 1989, the factions merged under the leadership of Jayalalithaa.
 Thereafter, the chief election commissioner R. V. S. Peri Sastri unfreezed the electoral symbol Two Leaves and granted it back to the Jayalalithaa-led united AIADMK on 8 February 1989.
 This pivotal moment marked a significant turnaround for the party, establishing Jayalalithaa as a formidable force in Tamil Nadu politics.
+Following the merger of the party factions, the party headquarters remained under Jayalalithaa's control, after she was unanimously elected general secretary.
 With renewed emphasis on party unity and a clear electoral strategy, she began to work towards regaining public support and restoring the party's influence in the state.